dpriedel/Collector_Test/README.md

 I found this book to be very well written and helpful.

 To build these programs requires the Google Test and Mock libraries (https://code.google.com/p/googletest/downloads/list) and (https://code.google.com/p/googlemock/downloads/list).
-I used version 1.7.
+I used version 1.8.

-NOTE:  There is code in the CollectEDGARApp.cpp which is commented out but should be uncommented when doing testing.
+NOTE:  Almost all of the test code now runs against a local test configuration on my system.

-The methods containing this code are: Do_Run_DailyIndexFiles and Do_Run_QuarterlyIndexFiles.
-What the commented out code does is limit the number of forms to be downloaded to a random selection of 10 forms per form type.
-This is because the EDGAR FTP server seems to refuse connections if you hit it too hard during the daytime.
+I have downloaded a selection of files from the EDGAR site into a directory hierarchy which mimics that of the EDGAR server.
+I use a small Python program to serve these files but any simple directory server should do.